terrakube-io/docs/api/getting-started.md

 <figure><img src="../.gitbook/assets/image (143).png" alt=""><figcaption></figcaption></figure>

-This template is importing the **Terrascan** extension and running a analisys for one particular workspace.
+This template is importing the **Terrascan** extension and running a analysis for one particular workspace.

 **Template 5 - Static Code Analysis Snyk**